mmore500/waves/index.md

 1. to help participants advance their careers by skillbuilding through hands-on C++ and/or JavaScript software development in an academic setting,
 2. to catalyze effective science communication and science pedagogy by helping participants develop the know-how to showcase their research through interactive web applications,
 3. to jumpstart software development on web framework and core digital evolution tools in support of the next version of the Avida-ED scientific and educational software, and
-4. to yield software that broadly enriches the digital evolution, scientific, education, and open-source communities.
+4. to produce software that broadly enriches the digital evolution, scientific, education, and open-source communities.

 This workshop is organized in conjunction with the [Avida-ED project](https://avida-ed.msu.edu/).
 Avida-ED extends the full-fledged Avida software, originally developed for digital evolution research, as a freely-available, interactive web application.